MaelDrapier/asm-minilibc/README.md

 # asm-minilibc
+This project was the only assembly project from my second year at EPITECH (2017-2018)

-The goal of this project was to create a **dynamic ELF library** to replace some of the [standard C library](https://en.wikipedia.org/wiki/C_standard_library) functions.
+The goal was to create a **dynamic ELF library** to replace some of the [standard C library](https://en.wikipedia.org/wiki/C_standard_library) functions.

 <br>